Manifold Alignment for Semantically Aligned Style Transfer: Introduction

 \section{Introduction}

 The goal of style transfer is to synthesize an output image by transferring the target style to a given content image.
-Currently, most methods~\cite{gatys2016image,huang2017arbitrary,li2017universal,li2019learning} take the assumption that image styles can be represented by global statistics of deep features, such as Gram matrices or covariance matrices.
+Currently, most methods~\cite{gatys2016image, huang2017arbitrary, li2017universal, li2019learning} make the assumption that image styles can be represented by global statistics of deep features, such as Gram matrices or covariance matrices.
 Such global statistics capture the style from the whole image, and are applied to the content image without differentiation of the contents inside.
 However, for images containing different semantic parts, such global statistics are insufficient to represent the multiple styles required for proper style transfer.
-As shown in the first two rows of Figure~\ref{Fig_FirstFigure}, although the overall appearances of the results from Gatys \etal~\cite{gatys2016image}, AdaIN~\cite{huang2017arbitrary}, WCT~\cite{li2017universal} and LST~\cite{li2019learning} look like the style image, they sometimes fail to preserve the local semantic structure of the content image.
+As shown in the first two rows of Figure~\ref{Fig_FirstFigure}, although the overall appearances of the results from Gatys \etal~\cite{gatys2016image}, AdaIN~\cite{huang2017arbitrary}, WCT~\cite{li2017universal} and LST~\cite{li2019learning} look like the style image, they sometimes fail to preserve the local semantic structure of the content image, leading to corrupted image content.
+Another kind of style transfer methods is the local patch based methods~\cite{chen2016fast, sheng2018avatar, li2016combining, liao2017visual, gu2018arbitrary}, where the assumption is that local features of the content image can be replaced with local features of the style image to produce stylized output.
+However, the local content features may be mismatched to features that do not share similar semantic meanings, leading to artifacts~\cite{Zhang_2019_ICCV}.
+See the result of AvatarNet~\cite{sheng2018avatar} in the first row of Figure \ref{Fig_FirstFigure}, where the tiger's eyes appear on the bus in the stylized image.
+Therefore, in many situations, neither the global statistics based nor local patch based methods are suitable.
+Recently, some works~\cite{Zhang_2019_ICCV,kolkin2019style} have proposed style transfer based on locally aligned semantics and have achieved better results in terms of content structure preserving and style transfer within similar semantic regions.
+However, existing works either contain multiple stages~\cite{Zhang_2019_ICCV} or have many terms to balance \cite{kolkin2019style}, making the overall algorithm inefficient and hard to tune.
+To address these limitations, we make a new assumption in transferring different styles and propose a simple and efficient style transfer method with impressive results.